Let and var in Swift explained

 We also refer to a var as being mutable.
 This is another way of saying that the value for this property can change.

-A let is the opposite.
-It's a constant value.
-This means that once we've assigned a value, we can't change it.
+A let in Swift is considered a constant value.
+This means that once we've assigned a value to our let, we can't change it.
+Let's dig in some more.

 For example, if I define my instance as a let instead of a var I'm no longer allowed to assign a new value to instance: